My Life Story in a Suitcase...

-So having photos/video's for that memory of past events, is the only thing that can recapture a time and place with that visual.
+Having photos and or video's for that memory of past events, are the only things that can recapture a time and place with that visual.

 Album of Circus and Trapeze days

-Mom and several ladies sitting on a Trapeze 1:54
+Mom and several ladies sitting on a Trapeze at 1:54 minute

 Reader Contacts and Connections

 Someone read this story and discovered we were related through my mother's side of the family!
 I never had much information about an extended Fredersdorff family side.
 So to find that someone in Berlin contacted me to let me know that he had genealogy information and some photos of my mother and family.
 I was very excited and happy to have this new connection of a second cousin.
 It's amazing how much good luck I've had from my webpages regarding my family history.